dxura/dxrp/docs/rules/official/en.md

 - You can return to a raid after death (see the Raid section for details)
 - If a player is revived, they may still continue that life and act upon existing interactions (including raiders/defenders)

-### 🔹 Building / Prop Usage
+### 🔹 Prop Usage

 - You cannot build unreachable bases
-- You cannot block off parts of the map that don't belong to you
+- You cannot block off parts of the map that don't belong to you (Drug Drops, Recycler, Trash Cans, ATM's)
-- You cannot put valuables/entities more than 2 fading doors deep from the outside
-- You cannot hide valuables behind multiple fading doors, even if individually they would only require a raider to break 2 fading doors
 - You cannot use props to reach any part of someone's base
-- Your base must not require crouching or jumping
-- Fading doors must be reasonably easy to find
-- Bases must be raidable with a crowbar

 ### 🔹 Common Sense